zC5ZZFGOLreaxDGZhIijndYG4hZYcv3U/Nicovideo_Downloader/README.md

 # Nicovideo_Downloader
 A command-line utility which allows efficient downloads of all videos on nicovideo under a given tag, or uploaded by a given user.
+Channel download currently doesn't work, I'll fix it later.
+Tag download works fine.

 It's awkwardly written, but it should get the job done.